Karyopharm Therapeutics Inc. [KPTI] – What next after Recent Momentum?

 Karyopharm Therapeutics Inc. [NASDAQ:KPTI]: Analyst Rating and Earnings

-Stock traders often pay close attention what Wall Street analysts have to say about a potential investment.
-For Karyopharm Therapeutics Inc. [KPTI], the latest consensus recommendation available followed its financial results for the fiscal quarter ending in 12/30/2019.
+Equities traders frequently stay up to date regarding what leading market analysts think abopossible stock buy.
+As it relates to Karyopharm Therapeutics Inc. [KPTI], the latest mean analyst recommendation that’s publicly available is from the fiscal three-month period ending in 12/30/2019.
 On average, stock market experts give KPTI an Buy rating.
-The average 12-month price forecast for this stock is $23.44, with the high estimate being $43.00, the low estimate being $25.00 and the median estimate amounting to $34.00.
-This is compared to its latest closing price of $22.13.
+The average 12-month price forecast for this stock is $23.68, with the high estimate being $43.00, the low estimate being $25.00 and the median estimate amounting to $34.00.
+This is compared to its latest closing price of $25.05.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for Karyopharm Therapeutics Inc. [KPTI] is sitting at 4.75.
 This is compared to 1 month ago, when its average rating was 4.75.